Scottish Arctic Whaling

 Objective

 This data set was hand copied from primary documents in 1977-8.
 The statistical profile became the base of a doctoral thesis in historical geography at the University of Dundee, Scotland.
 The thesis, “The Origins of the Scottish Northern Whale Fishery,” was completed in 1985.
 The collection, which is deposited at the Maritime History Archive, Memorial University of Newfoundland (MUN), was also the prime source for a series of 17 journal articles (1980-2013) and a book, “Scottish Arctic Whaling,” Edinburgh: John Donald, 2016 (SAW).
-These publications, especially the book, stimulated considerable interest and it was decided to digitalize the data to make it more easily accessible.
+These publications, especially the book, stimulated considerable interest and it was decided to digitize the data to make it more easily accessible.

 Provenance